sirlobardo/Cabecas-modpack/README.md

 Also contains ftb utilities, voice chat and other features to server.<br>
 The minecraft version choosed is 1.12.2, because it is more stable, the modloader is forge 14.23.5.2860.

-This modpack begined this year 2023.
+This modpack begun this year 2023.
 It was created by a friend's group that is minecraft fan.<br>
 We intend this project to grow up, so open source will be a great idea to expand the community.<br>

 The table below shows what mods were installed.